egousios/Timerist/README.md

    <a href="https://github.com/TheEliteCoder1/Timerist/blob/main/src/timer_icon.png"><img src="https://github.com/TheEliteCoder1/Timerist/blob/main/src/timer_icon.png"></a>
 </p>
 <p align="center">
    <em>A functional, aesthetic, customizable & easy-to-use to-do-list app with a countdown timer for each task that goes down to the millisecond.
-This invincible project that's going to the moon 🚀🌑💸💸💸 is made with dedication using Python & PyQt.</em>
+This invincible project that's going to the moon 🚀is made with dedication using Python & PyQt.</em>
 </p>
 <br>
 <p align="center">